Seniors Guidebook to Safety and Security

 - Report problem areas to police.
 The police welcome the information and can also advise you of prevention methods.

-- Remember to keep your vehicle locked at all times, whether moving or parked.
+- Keep your vehicle locked at all times, whether moving or parked.

 - If you are driving at night, use well-lit streets and parking lots that are open for easy observation.